picocms/picocms.github.io/_themes/TagBlog.md

 Colors can be customised.
 Two example CSS are included.

-It is - was - based on the [NotePaper][np] theme, but has been largely rewritten to focus on the one aspect that was most important to me.
+It is - was - based on the [NotePaper](https://github.com/mayamcdougall/NotePaper) theme, but has been largely rewritten to focus on the one aspect that was most important to me.
-It also includes a modified version of the [mcb_TableOfContent][mcbtoc] plugin, which comes with its own separate MIT License.
+It also includes a modified version of the [mcb_TableOfContent](https://github.com/mcbSolutions/Pico-Plugins/tree/master/mcb_TableOfContent)plugin.